Possible late and long-term side effects of treatments for rhabdomyosarcoma

-- If your child stayed in the hospital, a copy of the discharge summaries that doctors prepare when patients are sent home.
+- If your child stayed in the hospital, a copy of the discharge summary the doctor wrote when the child was sent home.

-- If chemotherapy was given, a list of the final doses of each chemotherapy drug or other drug your child received.
-(Certain chemotherapy drugs have specific long-term side effects.
-If you can get a list of these from the pediatric oncologist, this might also help any new primary care doctor.)
+- If chemotherapy was given, a list of the final doses of each drug your child received.

 - If radiation therapy was given, a summary of the type and dose of radiation and when and where it was given.

-It is also very important to keep your health insurance.
+It is also very important to keep health insurance coverage.
 Tests and doctor visits cost a lot, and even though no one wants to think of the tumor coming back, this could happen.